DFE-Digital/tra-digital-design-history/app/posts/manage-teacher-misconduct-referrals/2022-12-21-first-designs-for-a-minimal-viable-service.md

 Caseworkers can view all the details of the referral and copy across any details into the CRM.

-They call download all the files and evidence provided in the referral by clicking ‘Download all files’ at the top of the page.
+They can download all the files and evidence provided in the referral by clicking ‘Download all files’ at the top of the page.

 ### Viewing the list of referrals

-Caseworkers can also a view a list of referrals order by most recent.
+Caseworkers can also view a list of referrals ordered by most recent.

 ## Further considerations